glukgluk/Pyload-Plugins/README.md

 ------------------------
 Changelog
-V 0.16 add better info log (now you see which hosters are removed)
+V0.16 add better info log (now you see which hosters are removed)